giovanichiachia/pubfig83-baseline/README.md

 * [scikit-learn](http://scikit-learn.org/)>=0.12
 * 8GB of RAM

 Make sure they are all available in your python environment.
+Note that accuracy may vary a bit according to the installed version of scikit-learn.

 #####[[1]](http://www.coxlab.org/pdfs/cvpr2011_ws_fb_manuscript.pdf) Nicolas Pinto, Zak Stone, Todd Zickler, and David D. Cox, “Scaling-up Biologically-Inspired Computer Vision: A Case-Study on Facebook,” in IEEE Computer Vision and Pattern Recognition, Workshop on Biologically Consistent Vision, 2011.